 The underwriting of insured risks and the reporting of underwriting results to the Company are the responsibility of the primary insurers under the treaties.
 The Company leverages and relies on the operations and reporting of the primary insurers.
 As a result of this model, the Company is highly dependent on the operating and reporting of the ceding companies.
 The ceding companies often use complex financial models, which have been internally developed, to produce their results.
 The Company performs its own assessment of the reasonableness of the information provided by ceding companies (See Note 6 - Financial Guaranty Contracts Accounted for as Credit Derivatives, Note 5 - Financial Guaranty Policies Accounted for as Reinsurance and Note 8 - Losses and Loss Expense Reserve, for details of the work completed by the Company on this information).
-However, depending on the nature of the information provided by the ceding company, the Company may not be able to identify errors in the reported information in the period in which it is reported, which may be material, as indicated by corrections of errors in primary reported information in prior period financial statements.
+However, depending on the nature of the information in the period in which it is reported, which may be material, as indicated by corrections of errors in primary reported information in prior period financial statements.